T

 activity

-One of the world's leading opera houses, renowned for its stunning architecture and world-class performances.
-Even if not attending a show, a guided tour offers a glimpse into its grandeur.
+One of the world's leading opera houses, renowned for its stunning architecture and exceptional performances.
+Even if not attending a full opera, consider a guided tour or standing room tickets for an affordable experience.

 • Standing room tickets are a budget-friendly option for performances.